Nasalization: Nasal vowels

 Many languages have nasal vowels to different degrees, but only a minority of world languages around the world have nasal vowels as contrasting phonemes.
 That is the case, among others, of French, Portuguese, Hindustani, Kashmiri, Bengali, Nepali, Breton, Gheg Albanian, Hmong, Hokkien, Yoruba, and Cherokee.
 Those nasal vowels contrast with their corresponding oral vowels.
 Nasality is usually seen as a binary feature, although surface variation in different degrees of nasality caused by neighboring nasal consonants has been observed.

 Degree of nasality

-There are languages, such as in Palantla Chinantec, where vowels seem to exhibit three contrastive degrees of nasality: oral e.g. /[e]/ vs lightly nasalised /[ẽ]/ vs heavily nasalised /[e͌]/; Ladefoged and Maddieson believe that the lightly nasalised vowels are best described as oro-nasal diphthongs.
+There are languages, such as in Palantla Chinantec, where vowels seem to exhibit three contrastive degrees of nasality: oral e.g. /[e]/ vs lightly nasalized /[ẽ]/ vs heavily nasalized /[e͌]/; Ladefoged and Maddieson believe that the lightly nasalised vowels are best described as oro-nasal diphthongs.
 Note that Ladefoged and Maddieson's transcription of heavy nasalisation with a double tilde was once ambiguous with the extIPA use of that diacritic for velopharyngeal frication, though the extIPA has changed its notation to avoid this ambiguity.